juanmcasillas/acentralstationteleapp2022/README.md

 # acentralstationteleapp2022
-ACS Telegram App
+ACS Trainning Info App

-The ACS Telegram App is built to interact with the training members.
+The ACS Trainning Info App is built to interact with the training members.

 This App uses the Telegram API and is part of the Telegram ecosystem.